ArthurShen8118/Image_Classifier/README.md

 </div>

 ## Motivation
-Classifying the images can make human lives more convient.
+Classifying the images automatically can make human lives more convient.
 This project presents a deep learning approach to classify the dog and cat images automatically by AI.
 We can apply this concept to the another technologies more around our daily life ex: auto-tagging system on our social media or quality control in the various field, etc.